-Sr. No. Particulars Details 1 Total number of employees on role 197 2 Total number of employees hired on temporary/ contractual /casual basis 160 3 Number of permanent women employees 33 4 Number of permanent employees with disabilities 1 5 Do you have an employee association that is recognized by management?
+Sr. No. Particulars Details 1 Total number of employees on role 245 2 Total number of employees hired on temporary/ contractual /casual basis 122 3 Number of permanent women employees 35 4 Number of permanent employees with disabilities 1 5 Do you have an employee association that is recognized by management?
 NIL 6 What percentage of your permanent employees is members of this recognized employee association?
 Not Applicable 7 Please indicate the number of complaints relating to: (i) Child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year; (ii) Sexual harassment; (iii) Discriminatory employment.
 There were no complaints against child and forced labour as well as for discriminatory employment during the last financial year.
 Arvind Internal Complaints Committee (AICCC) conducts the proceeding regarding sexual harassment as defined in the Policy.
 The case is dealt as per the policy guidelines and ICC recommendations in a fair and just manner.
-During the financial year 2019-20, the Company has not received any complaint on sexual harassment.
+During the financial year 2021-22, the Company has not received any complaint on sexual harassment.
 8 What percentage of your under mentioned employees were given safety and skill up-gradation training in the last year?
-20% of our total employees of respective departments were given training on safety and skill upgradation on subject like "Relationships-Selling", and "Concreate Mix Design"
+20% of our total employees of respective departments were given training on: (1) Construction Contract Management (2) Ultra-High Performance Concrete.
+(3) Forensic Structural Engineering in current scenario (4) Safety Awareness at site